Enter a search term such as “mobile analytics” or browse our content using the filters above.

-This report is based on our in-depth articles on e-commerce best practice, and forms a valuable guide to improving the e-commerce user experience for visitors, and maximising conversion rates for online retailers.
+This report is based on our in-depth articles on ecommerce best practice, and forms a valuable guide to improving the ecommerce user experience for visitors, and maximising conversion rates for online retailers.

-It contains hundreds of tips and examples from e-commerce sites on improving search and navigation, making product pages more effective, and reducing checkout abandonment rates.
+It contains hundreds of tips and examples from ecommerce sites on improving search and navigation, making product pages more effective, and reducing checkout abandonment rates.

-Presentations from Econsultancy's JUMP, online and offline marketing all joined up, event on 10th October 2012.
-Over 1,200 digital marketers attended to hear from those leading the way in multichannel marketing.
+Presentations from Econsultancy's JUMP New York, online and offline marketing all joined up, event on January 30, 2013.
+Over 750 digital marketers attended to hear from those leading the way in multichannel marketing.